 Photographs are composed either through the viewfinder (eyepiece) or using the LCD screen on the back of the camera.
 Similar to a smartphone, composing on the LCD uses Live View, which shows a real-time preview of the scene before you take the photograph.
 Mirrorless and DSLR cameras share similarities in viewing or composing a picture but also have significant differences.

-Mirrorless is the new breed and has functionality not available on DSLRs.
+Mirrorless is the new darling and has functionality not available on DSLRs.
 One particular distinction is the viewfinder if your camera has one.
 The viewfinder on a DSLR is called an Optical Viewfinder (OVF) because it employs looking through the lens or optic.
 This is similar to looking through a window and does not display an exposure preview.
 You must rely more on the camera’s light meter and your experience, which has a steeper learning curve.

 Conversely, the viewfinder on a mirrorless camera is called an Electronic Viewfinder (EVF), which shows a small Live View screen that allows you to see the same changes to the exposure as you would using the LCD—a handy feature for sure.
 Electronic viewfinders are also beneficial in bright conditions because the glare from the LCD can make it challenging to see any changes you make.